 D. The franchisee shall establish, maintain and execute an equal employment opportunity plan and a minority/women's business procurement program, which shall be consistent with the intent of the county's affirmative action and minority/women's business procurement policies.
-Upon request, the franchisee shall file with the cable office a copy of their equal employment opportunity report submitted annually to the FCC and shall file with King County ((office of)) human and civil rights commission and compliance an annual compliance report detailing its progress with its minority/women's business procurement program during the previous year.
+Upon request, the franchisee shall file with the cable office a copy of their equal employment opportunity report submitted annually to the FCC and shall file with King County office of ((eivil rights and compliance)) equity and racial and social justice an annual compliance report detailing its progress with its minority/women's business procurement program during the previous year.
 The franchisee must also provide the cable office, upon request, copies of all other reports and information filed with federal, state or local agencies concerning equal employment opportunity or employment discrimination laws.
 This subsection shall apply only to franchise agreements entered into after December 2, 1991.

-E. Despite the other provisions of this section, no provision of this section shall invalidate any other section of this chapter.
+E. (({}))Despite the other provisions of this section,(({})) no provision of this section shall invalidate any other section of this chapter.